 Rio de Janeiro in Brazil is a must-visit place in the country and one of the famous tourist destinations in the city is none other than the Christ the Redeemer statue. | Photo from Pexels

-Brazil is the biggest country by landmass in South America so it’s safe to say there are many places you can visit.
+Brazil is the biggest country by landmass in South America so it’s safe to say there are many places you can do visa-free travel.
 Before anything, you must include Rio de Janeiro in your itinerary.
 Visiting Rio de Janeiro will be hitting three birds with one stone because three of the most famous tourist spots in Brazil are located in this very city.

 The 38-meter tall Christ the Redeemer statue erected on the top of Mount Corcovado and the two famed beaches Ipanema and Copacobana, all found in Rio.
 Seems to be a bang for your buck to plan a trip to this seaside city.